 1. Revived by Satisfaction 'That our God may brighten our eyes and grant us a little reviving in our slavery" 9:8 This request comes off the back of Israel's repentance from idolatry.
 It is a prayer for personal revival.
 When Saul's son Jonathan ate from honeycomb after battle in 1 Samuel 14, he said, "See how my eyes brightened when I tasted a little of that honey."
 Ezra borrows from this idea, praying that Israel would not only be cleansed from their sin, but that they would turn to God and be revived by Him as they feast on the honey of His goodness.
 Revival begins as God's people are broken out of slavery to sin and find satisfaction in Jesus.

 2. Revived for Mission 'Our God has not forsaken us in our slavery, but has extended to us his steadfast love before the kings of Persia.' v 9 Can we see how God is taking His people's eyes off their own slavery and has started to set it on doing a work in their city?
 This is a key in revival, where our satisfaction in Jesus turns to a desire for transformation in our cities.
 This desire was met with favor from 'the kings of Persia.'
 Note that favor with those in authority does not mean we automatically get a Christian government.
 The Babylonian empire did not become Jewish, but their king looked favorably upon the Jewish exiles and granted them finance and permission to carry out their mission.
 This is something we can be praying for the Church, not necessarily that we would be in positions of power, but that we would experience favor with authorities rather than persecution.
 "Pray for those in authority that we may have live quiet and godly lives.
 This is pleasing to God who wants all men to be saved and to come to the knowledge of the truth."
-(1 Tim 2:3-4) It could be argued that revival begins when the Church is free to get on with the job of being the Church, proclaiming and demonstrating the gospel in all sectors of society, re-building the cities ruins.
+(1 Tim 2:3-4) It could be argued that revival begins when the Church is free to get on with the job of being the Church, proclaiming and demonstrating the gospel in all sectors of society, re-building the city's ruins.
 This includes a harvest of salvation, the upholding of godly values throughout society, and a rise of mercy and justice in the face of corruption and oppression.

 3. Revived for Re-building "Grant us some reviving to set up the house of God and to repair it's ruins."

-The returning exiles not only re-built the city walls, they also rebuilt the House of God.
+The returning exiles not only re-built the city walls, they also rebuilt the temple; the house of God.
 This parallels God's purpose for His Church to be restored to a place of His glory.
 A glorious church experiences a restoration of robust gospel proclamation and a demonstration of the Spirit's power that results in a harvest.
 Worship is restored to reverent passion and community becomes authentic, sacrificial and bold.
 Revival must include a revival of the builders of the church.
 Let's ask that God would energize us to be builders.

 This prayer is so faith-filled, yet so responsible.
 No freak show here.
 Just an earnest plea for revival.